 How to Apply the Fibonacci Strategy to Your Roulette Bets

 This strategy, in action, aims to return to your initial stake and gradually prevent major losses.
-Based on our research and updated Roulette casinos list, most Roulette games allow you to use this strategy with all appropriate bets The first example of the Fibonacci system: even wins and losses
+Based on our research and updated Roulette casinos list, most Roulette games allow you to use this strategy with all appropriate bets.

 Let’s explain the Fibonacci Roulette strategy odds in the table

 The only type of bet we are using for the system in Roulette is the even-money bet, with odds close to 50-50%.
 Placing wagers on red/black, even/odd, or high/low has real odds of 48.65% in European Roulette and 47.37% in American Roulette.
 Both types of Roulette bets payout at 1:1.
 For a more detailed approach, investigate our full European Roulette guide.
 Many of the top live dealer casino sites in Ireland that we tested and selected provide Roulette games and bonuses but forbid the use of strategies or limit the bonus bet amount as far as even-money bets are concerned.

-The second example of the Fibonacci strategy: losing streak
+A losing streak can be easier to take with this system.
 Remember the strategy works primarily as a way to avoid major losses.
 During 8 rounds of play according to the sequence, 5 were lost bets.
 In the end, despite the majority of bets losing, the overall bankroll change was not that significant.
 Practically, instead of losing 5 units for 5 lost bets, Fibonacci helped reduce those losses to 3 units.
-The third example of the Fibonacci strategy winning streak

 As the table shows, you won’t make significant profits when 6 out of 8 betting rounds return positive results.
 The rule states that, in case you start with a winning streak, every next bet will be at the minimum stake.
 Therefore, your profit will only increase slowly.
 The strategy’s main use is safeguarding your gambling funds!